NottMuz/ROS2-Learning/tutorial_interfaces/README.md

 # **Custom Message Definitions Package**

+-**Note:** The packages that will use these msg/srv formats are the publisher and subscriber ones created previously, however minor adjustments need to be made to them to accomodate these new formats.
+That is not done in this repo.

 ## What Is This For?

 - This is a CMake ROS2 package that contains the essentials for understanding how to create your .msg or .srv interface definitions (ALTHOUGH CMAKE, CAN HOLD .py & .cpp)